abelmartin/VectorCrumbs/README.markdown

 ## Current Hacks & Admissions
 At the moment, I'm wrapping my plugin around the standard Raphael.drag() method.
 In the future, I'll need to roll my own drag method, but for now, this works :)

-Though vectorcrumbs are bound to both Sets and Elements,  VC only works with sets at the moment.

 This has NOT been tested across multiple browsers yet

 I believe (though I haven't tested this yet) if you have multiple items in a set, this will center them all as you drag the items